Worried because there’s no chemistry in your relationship? Think again…

-Chemistry between two people is important, especially when you’re dating.
-Because, let’s face it, it’s not enough to be partnered with a kind, stable, thoughtful, attractive, interesting, and fun person, is it?
-No. Mere decency, values, and character won’t cut it.
+You might be here because it feels like there is no chemistry in your relationship.
+And it’s true, the chemistry between two people is important, especially when you’re dating.
+Because let’s face it, it’s not enough to be partnered with a kind, stable, thoughtful, attractive, interesting, and fun person, is it?
+No, mere decency, values, and character won’t cut it.
 You want to feel the feels.
 You’re craving “chemistry.”

 How do I know this?
 I’m a dating coach.
 And I have these types of conversations frequently:

 - Jen tells me about a date, saying, “I was so excited about him – he’s perfect on paper.
 He’s exactly what I want.
 But… he doesn’t give me butterflies.
 We’re not going out again.”